What Is DHCP (Dynamic Host Configuration Protocol)

 Your ISP has a Dynamic Host Configuration Protocol server.
 They can assign IPs by modem MAC addresses.
 When your modem comes online, it communicates to the network indicating it is looking for an IP address.
 The DHCP server listens to this communication and starts talking to the modem.
 The modem then transmits its MAC address to the server.
 At that point, either an IP has been reserved for the modem or one is assigned at that time.
 Hence cloning your MAC address to get a new IP from your ISP.

-Routers and DHCP – Under the General Setup or LAN Setup tab in your router, you’ll see a settings option for DHCP.
-You can control how many IPs are assigned or to enable/disable the DHCP server portion of the router.
-If you disable it, you’ll have to statically assign IPs to each computer, or have a DHCP server or your network.
+To clarify, under the General Setup or LAN Setup tab in most routers, there is a setting option for DHCP.
+This option can control how many IPs are assigned or to enable/disable the server portion of the router.
+If this option is disabled, an IP address will have to be statically assigned to each computer, or have a DHCP server on the network.
 This goes for wired and wireless.
-Any connection on your network has an IP address.
+Any connection on a network must have an IP address.

 There's a lot more to Dynamic Host Configuration Protocol servers than this, but this is a basic explanation.